alx-p/StringAcrobat/README.md

 # StringAcrobat
-> Util for DB developers
+> Util for DB developers for transform strings to column, column to string and modificate string dataset

+##Requests
+> Windows

+## Installation
+> No install request.